-- ► Care is to be taken when connecting and detaching a trailer.
-Risk of accident and injury! - ▶ No persons are to be between the motorhome and the trailer during positioning for connecting and detaching.
+- Care is to be taken when connecting and detaching a trailer.
+Risk of accident and injury! - During manoeuvring for coupling or uncoupling, there must be no persons between the vehicle and the trailer.

 3.5 Gas system

 3.5.1 General instructions